rossunger/GodotExtraGUI/README.md

 **Undoable**    add this as a sibling to any draggables which you would like to work with the undo system.
 Works with moving, resizing, renaming, creating/deleting,

 **EnumDropdown** a dropdown box (aka OptionButton) that is filled from an Enum.
 Set Enum_owner to the name of the autoload singleton script where the Enum is defined

+**SpashAndFade** is a control that fades out

+**OpacityButton** is a semi-transparent button that becomes more opaque when you hover over it

 NOTE: Do note rename the nodes "Draggable, Scrollable, Renameable, Selectable, ChildAdder, Saveable, Undoable